phillipadsmith/2014.phillipadsmith.com/_posts/2015-09-22-connecting-the-dots-of-a-global-movement.md

 * Find the right participants: people who are working in those places where news and technology are colliding every day, and those individuals who have passion-driven ideas about how to change the future of information as we know it.

 * Take this room full of potential co-creators and put them in direct conversation with each other, again and again.
-To ensure that each participant leaves the event with new connections and a potential collaborators.
+To ensure that each participant leaves the event with new connections and new collaboration opportunities.

 * Inspire them, and introduce them to mentors — industry veterans — who share their experiences, as well as the accelerators, incubators, and investors working to support innovation in the space.